open-eid/SiVa/docs/siva/v2/deployment.md

 vim siva-webapp.service
 ```

 Inside it we need to paste below text.
-You need and can change few things in service setup file.
+You need to change few things in service setup file.

 * First you **must not** run service as `root`.
 So it's strongly recommended to change line `User=root`
 * Second You can change Java JVM options by modifying the `JAVA_OPTS` inside the `siva-webapp.service` file.